How we measure

 In contrast, the Process Refractometer PIOX R works according to a completely different measurement technology: The patented transmitted light measurement principle.

 Here, the refractometer measures the refraction of a light beam that is transmitted through the medium.
 The angle of refraction strictly correlates to the mediums concentration.
-In comparison to conventional process refractometers that works according to the critical angle principle, PIOX R is completely unaffected by measurement drift caused by deposits on the prism.
+In comparison to conventional process refractometers, which work according to the critical angle principle, PIOX R is completely unaffected by measurement drift caused by deposits on the prism.